de-bund-bsi-tr-esor/tresor-ETSITS119512-transformator/tests/README.md

 Test suite: **S512-TestSuite**

 In order to proof the functional correctness of the TR-ESOR Transformator (according to the current specification), a set of functional tests have to be executed.
-Before you execute the tests. plase be sure the TR-ESOR Transformator and the S4-mock-service are both up and running.
+Before you execute the tests, plase be sure the TR-ESOR Transformator and the S4-mock-service are both up and running.

 ### Throughput tests

 Test suite: **S512-TestSuite-LT**

-This test suite proofs the ability of the TR-ESOR Transformator to deal with payload of a increased size.
+This test suite proofs the ability of the TR-ESOR Transformator to deal with payload of an increased size.
 The tests use the payload data generated while the configuration step.

-Be sure you have configured your application server properly, in order to receive a big request.
-The test suite sends request of more than 500 MB in size.
+Be sure you have configured your application server properly, in order to be able handle requests containing huge data.
+The test suite sends (among others) requests of more than 500 MB in size.
+Furthermore, it is important to increase the max stack size of SOAP-UI's JVM.

 ### Load tests

 Test suite: **S512-TestSuite-Load**

-By using this test, you can check the behaviour of the TR-ESOR Transformator while sending multiple requests in parallele.
+By using this tests, you can check the behaviour of the TR-ESOR Transformator while sending multiple requests in parallel.